VA-Explorer/va_explorer/_sources/training/user_guides.md.txt

 1. Choose the export format: CSV or JSON.

-1. Click “Download.”
+1. Click "Download."
 A modal will appear explaining that your download is being prepared and compressed to a .zip file.
 For the download to complete, do not navigate away from the Export page.
 The modal will close automatically when the download has finished.
 Please note that large file sizes may take a while to download.